 I am a sucker for all things tiny so this was right up my alley.
 This personalized Tooth Fairy letter with a miniature envelope is a free printable, so just click the image above to download the pdf.

-Once you cut it out with scissors, slip the folded letter inside along with some money, maybe some glitter for some fairy dust, seal with glue and slide under your child’s pillow.
+Once you cut it out with scissors, slip the folded letter inside along with some money, maybe some glitter for some fairy dust, seal with glue, and slide it under your child’s pillow.

 And you can reuse this mini letter every time your child loses a tooth!

 They’re going to love it!
-Even my teenaged daughters said they wish I had made a tiny letter for them when they were young.
+Even my teenage daughters said they wish I had made a tiny letter for them when they were young.
 (Sorry, kids, Mommy wasn’t that creative back then.)